PurnomoMr/PurnomoMr/README.md

 Here on GitHub, you'll find a collection of my projects and contributions.
 I enjoy collaborating on open-source projects and working on personal projects that challenge me to learn and grow.

-- 📝 I'm currently work as a Backend Engineer in Indonesia.
+- 📝 I'm currently working as a Backend Engineer in Indonesia.
 - 🌱 I’m currently learning NodeJS, Typescript, Go, and Fundamental AI/Machine Learning.
 - 💬 Ask me about NodeJS, Typescript, Go, and System Design.